shilangyu/captain_sonar/README.md

 Digital helper for the captain sonar board game.

-- Radar: tracking possible opponent positions (TODO: support for dashing)
+- Radar: tracking possible opponent positions (TODO: feeding in intel data)
 - Navigation: suggests moves that are least revealing (TODO)
+- Intel: suggests best questions to ask (TODO)
 - Attack: suggests best attacks (TODO)

 ## Does it not ruin the fun of the game?